domseb/considered.design/_posts/2020-08-06-writing-as-exercise.md

 ---
 layout: post
-title: The necessary exercise to write well
+title: The necessary exercise in writing
 permalink: /writing-as-exercise/
 ---